pickDefault/BHeap_tests/README.md

 PrintHeap.printHeap(heap, true)
 ```

-Where `heap` is the reference to a initialized BinomialHeap and true/false for whether to use pretty unicode arrows
+Where `heap` is the reference to an initialized BinomialHeap and true/false for whether to use pretty unicode arrows

 # To contribute